gaioguys/GAIO.jl/paper/paper.md

 - *Solving the two language problem.* The set-oriented techniques require too many evaluations of the map $f$ to be reasonably implemented in an interpreted language.
 As with many scientific computing applications, compilation into fast machine code is necessary if one wishes to apply the methods to a non-trivial problem.
 However, the code should still be easy to write and read.

 - *Abstraction of the syntax.* The original GAIO code required the user to be aware of the details of the internal data structures.
-For example, box collections were stored in a binary tree and flags in the nodes of that tree were used in order to implement the box map $F:\mathcal{P}(\mathcal{Q})\to \mathcal{P}(\mathcal{Q})$.
-Here is the original GAIO/MATLAB implementation of the algorithm for computing the relative global attractor:
+For example, box collections were stored in a binary tree and flags in the nodes of that tree were used in order to implement the box map $F:\mathcal{P}(\mathcal{X})\to \mathcal{P}(\mathcal{X})$.
+Here is the original GAIO/MATLAB implementation of the Algorithm 2 for computing the relative global attractor:
 ```matlab
 function relative_attractor(tree, f, steps)
     for i = 1:steps,